 White oak subgenus.
 Symptoms of oak wilt on this subgenus are similar to those on red oaks, but spread more slowly and appear localized on individual branches.
 Complete defoliation does not occur.
 Trees infected for two years or more develop isolated dead branches in the crown, creating a “stag-head” appearance.
 Remember that similar dieback symptoms can result from other causes, such as two-lined chestnut borer, construction damage, soil compaction, changes in soil grade, cankers, and root rot.

 Because oak wilt symptoms can be confused with other stresses or diseases, a positive identification requires laboratory testing.
 For the best chance of success, samples should be collected from live wood and show streaking.
 The fungus is heat sensitive, so samples should be kept cool and submitted as soon as possible.
 The University of Illinois Plant Clinic is a diagnostic laboratory that will confirm oak wilt for a fee.
-The clinic is open from the first of May through mid-September.
 Samples submitted for diagnostic testing should be taken from recently wilted branches.
 Wrap several branch samples, about one-half-to-one-inch in diameter and at least six-to-ten-inches long, in a plastic bag to prevent samples from drying out.
 Mail to: Plant Clinic, University of Illinois, 1102 S Goodwin, Urbana, IL 61802.
 Phone: 217-333-0519.

 Depending on the situation, various management options are available.